ankitects/faqs/src/the-2021-scheduler.md

 ## Add-ons and custom scheduling

-The new scheduler is a ground-up rewrite, so add-ons that modified the old scheduler's card gathering or answering routines will no longer work.
+The v3 scheduler is a ground-up rewrite, so add-ons that modified the previous scheduler's card gathering or answering routines doesn't work with it.
 It is no longer possible to selectively replace parts of the scheduler's code ("monkey patching"), so some add-ons may not be practical to port without significant effort.

-The new scheduler does provide some control over the scheduling however.
+However, the v3 scheduler does provide more control over the scheduling.
 As each card is presented, the times and states associated with each answer button are calculated in advance, and it is possible to modify the calculated scheduling with some JavaScript code entered into the bottom of the deck options screen.